Windsor Terrace Food Coop: A Bio

 On March 21, 2015 the doors swung open and members poured in to purchase the organic and locally grown produce displayed in cardboard boxes on borrowed folding tables.

-Today, two years later, the Coop is literally a small business, run totally and cooperatively by its members.
-Growing, struggling, succeeding, it now provides organic and pesticide free locally grown produce, free range eggs, nitrate free meat from grass fed animals, organic popcorn, frozen custard and bread from the Hot Bread Kitchen Bread Coop, kombucha from a tap.
+Today the Coop is literally a small business, run totally and cooperatively by its members.
+It now provides organic and pesticide-free locally grown produce, free range eggs, nitrate-free meat from grass-fed animals, kombucha from a tap, bulk items, and lots of other well-sourced and minimally-packaged groceries.